Yudaotor/EsportsHelper/README.EN.md

 delay: 600                              # Time interval for each check in seconds (600 seconds by default).
 Each check time will fluctuate randomly between 0.8 and 1.5 times the time delay you set.
 headless: False                         # When set to True, the program will run in the background; otherwise it will open a browser window (False by default).
 nickName: ""                            # nickName, default is username.
+onlyWatchMatches: ["lcs","lla","lpl","lck","ljl-japan","lco","lec","cblol-brazil","pcs","tft_esports"]
-disWatchMatches: ["lck", "lpl", "lcs"]  # Optional, here you can add Leagues you wish to ignore.
+disWatchMatches: []                     # Optional, here you can add Leagues you wish to ignore.
 Please note, names should be in lowercase.
 language: "en_US"                       # en_US for English.zh_CN for Simplified Chinese,zh_TW for Traditional Chinese.
+maxStream: 3                            # The default value is 3, which is the maximum number of matches that can be watched at the same time, beyond which they will not be watched.
-runHours: -1                            # Negative value is always running, positive value is running by hours, default -1.
+maxRunHours: -1                         # Negative value is always running, positive value is running by hours, default -1.
 proxy: ""                               # Proxy address, not required for general users, e.g., "127.0.0.1:7890".
 connectorDropsUrl: ""                   # Discord webhook link.
+exportDrops: False                      # Default is False, whether or not you need to export the total drop details file, it will only be generated when the script is opened.
 platForm: "windows"                     # OS, Windows is set by default.
 If you want to use the program on Linux, please change the value here.
 closeStream: False                      # Option of deleting video-player elements to save traffic.
 (Risk known).
 desktopNotify: False                    # Experimental feature to enable Desktop notifications.